 The final group is Category 4, the lowest priority.
-These tasks are neither urgent nor essential and are often timewasters.
-As such, they seriously should be considered for being dropped.
+These tasks are neither urgent nor essential and are often timewasters, and as such, they seriously should be considered for being dropped.

 There are other methods people can use to identify what is most critical and least critical in their to-do list.
 The point is that they deserve varying amounts of attention determined by their importance and urgency.
-Don’t make a task “urgent” just because you avoided doing it for so long.
-That is just procrastination.
+Make sure to make a task urgent because you avoided doing it for so long, which is just procrastination.

 Procrastination is the enemy of good planning, whether for financial or time management.

-For those who procrastinate, tomorrow is always a better day to make better decisions or tackle tasks we don’t want to do.
+Tomorrow is always a better day for those who procrastinate to make better decisions or tackle tasks they don’t want to do.
 Procrastinators voluntarily delay doing something like paying their bills or doing their work, despite knowing they will be worse off due to the delay.
 Avoiding procrastination is a way to get back on track.

 College students are big procrastinators.

-Procrastination tends to be particularly prevalent among college students.
-An estimated 25%-75% procrastinate on academic work.
-As a professor, I can attest to grappling with students handing in assignments well after deadlines despite knowing the due dates at the start of the term, and amplified by me in the classroom or online.
+Procrastination tends to be particularly prevalent among college students, and an estimated 25%-75% procrastinate on academic work.
+As a professor, I can attest to grappling with students handing in assignments well after deadlines despite knowing the due dates at the start of the term, amplified by me in the classroom or online.